Best Telescopes for Beginners in 2025

 Aperture

 One of the most important features of a beginner telescope is the aperture.
 A telescope with a larger aperture allows more light into the telescope.
 This, in turn, will give you better viewing options for darker objects in the sky.
-If you only hope to see bright objects like the moon and sun, the aperture isn’t too important.
+The aperture isn’t too important if you only hope to see bright objects like the moon and sun.
 Although, for deep-space viewing, you’ll need a wider aperture.

 Size

-Convenience and size is another feature to consider when picking out a telescope.
+Convenience and size are other features to consider when picking out a telescope.
 Unfortunately, telescopes with a wider aperture are generally much larger.
 Finding the right balance between telescope size and aperture for your preferred viewing is important.

 Magnification

-Another feature you’ll see commonly advertised is magnification.
-The more magnification you have, the easier you’ll be able to see objects that are very far away.
+Another feature commonly advertised is magnification.
+The more magnification you have, the easier it will be to see objects that are very far away.
 Finding the right balance between a large aperture and a high magnification is crucial if you want to view dim objects that are very far away.

 Mount